Foreign coaches get the hook as Australia fails on world stage

-SYDNEY Three foreign coaches have paid the price for Australian humiliation on the international sporting stage this year and the search for a new football coach is taking place against a backdrop of hostility to "mercenaries" from overseas.
+SYDNEY Oct 15 Three foreign coaches have paid the price for Australian humiliation on the international sporting stage this year and the search for a new soccer coach is taking place against a backdrop of hostility to "mercenaries" from overseas.

 In a miserable 2013 tempered only by golfer Adam Scott's triumph at the U.S. Masters, a proud sporting nation has endured the continuing travails of their once all-conquering cricket team and the defeat of the Wallabies rugby team at the hands of the British and Irish Lions.